The Employment Law Review: Belgium

 In principle, an employment contract may be in writing or oral.
 Nevertheless, many provisions must be provided in writing, including:

-- employment contracts concluded for a definite period of time or for a specific project;5
+- employment contracts concluded for a definite period or for a specific project;15

-- employment contracts concluded with a foreign worker in certain cases;9
+- employment contracts concluded with a foreign worker in certain cases;19

-- employment contracts concluded to replace an employee who is temporarily absent (e.g., on maternity or sick leave);10 and
+- employment contracts concluded to replace an employee who is temporarily absent (e.g., on maternity or sick leave);20 and

 For some of these exceptions, the contract must be signed before employees actually commence work.
 Sanctions range from nullity (e.g., for a non-compete clause) to the legal presumption that the contract has been concluded for an indefinite period (fixed-term employment contracts or those for a specific project).

-Parties can amend an employment contract orally – the law does not impose the presence of a written agreement.
-The agreed conditions or stipulations of the labour contract cannot be changed unilaterally.
-However, parties can specify that the employer has the right to change the job function or the working location unilaterally.
+Parties can amend an employment contract orally – the law does not require a written agreement.
+The agreed conditions or stipulations of the employment contract cannot be changed unilaterally.
+However, parties can specify that the employer has the right to change the job function or the working location unilaterally (although this does not mean that any unilateral change will be possible).
 Without prejudice to the above-mentioned stipulations, the law does not, in principle, impose the presence of particular clauses in the employment contract.
-The imperative legal and regulatory conditions, as well as the CLAs in general, are, however, deemed to form an integral part of the employment contract and no clause may validly depart from this.
+However, the imperative legal and regulatory conditions, as well as the CLAs in general, are deemed to form an integral part of the contract and no clause may validly depart from this.

 ii Establishing a presence

-Non-Belgian employers who wish to employ someone in Belgium must declare these activities in advance, using the mandatory International Migration Information System (Limosa) declaration.13 In certain cases, the foreign employer must apply for an employment authorisation for its activities in Belgium and its employees must have a Belgian work permit.
-This obligation is applicable to service provision in the form of temporary employment agency work, provision of labour, exchanges between related companies and the execution of (sub)contracting agreements.
+Non-Belgian employers who wish to employ someone in Belgium must declare these activities in advance, using the mandatory International Migration Information System (Limosa) declaration.23 In certain cases, the foreign employer must apply for an employment authorisation for its activities in Belgium and its employees must have a Belgian work permit.
+This obligation is applicable to service provision in the form of temporary employment agency work, provision of labour, exchanges between related companies and the execution of contracting and subcontracting agreements.

-If a foreign employer employs Belgian residents in Belgium, this foreign employer will be deemed to have a Belgian establishment.
+If a foreign employer employs Belgian residents in Belgium, it will be deemed to have a Belgian establishment.
 In this respect, the foreign employer must comply with various tax formalities.
-It must make the professional income tax deductions, file special individual forms14 as well as a summary form15 to report the salaries paid to its Belgian employees.
+It must make professional income tax deductions, file special individual forms24 and a summary form25 to report the salaries paid to its Belgian employees.
 If Belgian employees carry out operations that are subject to Belgian value added tax (VAT), the foreign employer will have to register with the Belgian VAT authorities.
 In this respect, monthly or quarterly VAT returns should be filed.

-In general, a non-compete clause is valid if it is limited to activities similar to those currently performed by the employee and to a well-defined geographical area limited to the national territory, if the new employer is a competitor, and provided the clause does not exceed 12 months.
+In general, a non-compete clause is valid after six months if it is limited to activities similar to those currently performed by the employee and to a well-defined geographical area limited to the national territory, if the new employer is a competitor and provided the clause does not exceed 12 months.
 Except for sales representatives, the clause must provide for the payment of an indemnity to the employee equal to at least 50 per cent of the salary corresponding to the duration of the non-compete provision.
-The clause is not applicable if the employer terminates the contract with a notice period or an indemnity in lieu of notice or if the employee puts an end to the agreement on the basis of a serious breach committed by the employer.
-Specific rules apply to international companies.

 The enterprises concerned have to comply with one of the following conditions: